FredrikKvalvik/temp-lang/README.md

 - [x] closures
 - [x] return statements
 - [x] attach REPL to an executed program
+- [x] iteration (for loops or some form of iterator implementation).
+Currently supports the follow values to iterate:
+  - number - does n iterations where n=number
+  - string - loops through each char in a string. should handle UTF-8 correctly
+  - boolean - infinite loop on true, skip on false
+  - empty - default to boolean=true

 ### upcomming freatures / TODOs

-- [ ] iteration (for loops or some form of iterator implementation)
 - [ ] complex data structures (array and map)
 - [ ] error messages on runtime errors that help you identify your error
 - [ ] some form of std lib implemented with the language